 Just because the other driver left the scene of the accident does not mean that the driver has escaped all responsibility for your accident, nor does it mean that you will have to bear the weight of your accident injuries.
 Instead, your motorcycle accident attorney will work hard to locate the other driver and to hold that driver accountable.
 If that can’t be done, your lawyer will look to your own insurance policy to help you recover the damages you deserve.

 We will fight for your fair recovery of past, current, and future:

 - Other accident damages

-Our motorcycle accident lawyers are also riders.
+Our Des Moines motorcycle accident lawyer are also riders.
 We understand what it may feel like to be hurt and left on the road while a car or truck driver flees the accident scene, and we want to help you make a fair recovery.
 Please contact us anytime to schedule your free initial consultation and to discuss your rights.
 Additionally, we invite you to download a free copy of our book, The Ultimate Guide for Motorcycle Accident Victims, to learn more now.